 The hospital ran all kinds of tests and what they concluded was his blood alcohol levels were three times the legal limit 12 hours later.
 The entire day his blood alcohol levels were three times the legal limit.
 We were confused; the doctors were confused.
 No one could explain how Donato had alcohol in his body all day long even though we went right from the police station to the hospital.

 Thanksgiving weekend 2016, we decided to visit with my Aunt in Long Island, New York.
 While we were there, my cousin and his wife came to visit too.
 Everyone was shocked when they saw Donato.
 They could not believe how much he declined in health.
 They wanted to know what was going on.
-Since they both were doctors, I told them everything that had been going on for the last year.
+Since my cousins were both doctors, I told them everything that had been going on for the last year.
 I also told them Donato was recently arrested for a DUI, and on top of not knowing what was going on with him medically; we needed to hire an attorney.

-It was my cousin’s wife who suggested we look into Auto-Brewery Syndrome; ABS.
+It was my cousin who suggested we look into Auto-Brewery Syndrome; ABS.
 She had just returned from a medical conference for Rare and Unusual Conditions where ABS was one of the topics.
 We started internet searching for case studies and found some.
-This was a real condition, possibly caused by taking excessive antibiotics resulting in an excess of yeast growth, brewer’s yeast, which is responsible for converting carbohydrates to alcohol.
+This was a real condition, possibly caused by taking antibiotics resulting in an excess of yeast growth, brewer’s yeast, which is responsible for converting carbohydrates to alcohol.
 All the pieces fell together.
 My cousin suggested we purchase a breath alcohol meter online, which I did.

 My cousin had also suggested we call a Gastroenterologist.
 When we received the breath alcohol meter on Monday, Donato blew into it as soon as he woke up.
-His alcohol level was .20.
+His alcohol level was .20 mg/dL.
 I blew into the meter to test it and I was zero.
-I handed the meter back to him to blow again, and he was .20.
+I handed the meter back to him to blow again, and he was .20 mg/dL.
 He was waking up with an alcohol level three times the legal limit.
 When he ate, it went even higher.
 We were floored!
 Two days later was our emergency appointment with the GI doctor.
-He admitted Donato to the hospital for a 24-hour high carbohydrate challenge with strict supervision.
+He admitted Donato to the hospital for a 24-hour high carbohydrate challenge using food with strict supervision.
 We had already hired an attorney and gave him the updates on what we learned about the possible diagnosis and the testing that was about to happen.

 When we showed up for the testing, we were cautiously optimistic.
 Donato asked me, ‘What if this isn’t it?
 Then what?’
 I said, ‘I don’t know.’
 We were scared.
-The doctors were concerned because Donato’s baseline blood test for alcohol was 64.6 mg/dL.
+The doctors were concerned because Donato’s baseline blood test for alcohol upon arrival was already high.
 After the doctors got his blood alcohol levels back down to .000, they fed him carbohydrates.
+Food was being used in place of the glucose drink since Donato was a type 2 diabetic.
 It was Donato, me, and 2 nurses in the room.
 One of the nurses was talking to us the whole time.
 She was amazed to listen to the story of our journey.
-Donato was sitting on the bed eating a piece of chocolate cake we got from the hospital vending machine.
-About an hour after he ate the cake, the nurse took the first blood draw.
-It would take about 2 hours to get the results back.
+Donato was sitting on the bed eating a piece of chocolate cake and other snacks we got from the hospital vending machine.
+About an hour after he ate the sweets, the nurse took the first blood draw.

 It was around midnight when they took the blood draw and we knew it was going to be a very long test, so we closed our eyes and slept.
 At 2 a.m., the lights flipped on in our room and many doctors and nurses ran in and were giving Donato injections, and putting IV bags on his pole and hooking up a heart monitor.
 I asked, ‘What’s going on?’
 No one said anything, but you could see from their faces they were really concerned.
 One of the doctors asked, ‘How long has this been going on?’ meaning his symptoms.
 Donato said, ‘Over a year now,’ then the doctor left the room.